AmineNeifer/AmineNeifer/README.md

 ---

+I am Amine Neifer, welcome to my humble Github Profile!
-I am a Holberton School graduate, and a Business Computing student @ Higher School of Digital Economy Majoring in Business Intelligence.
-I like maths and problem solving. <br />
+I am a Holberton School graduate
+Currently a Business Computing student @ Higher School of Digital Economy Majoring in Business Intelligence I like mathematics, problem solving and developing fast efficient microservices.
+In my free time, I like to play guitar, explore new musicand read articles about Technologies. <br />

 <div align="center">